Tips

 • gestures: appropriate gestures help to add emphasis

-• voice: a level, the well-modulated tone is more convincing and acceptable and is not intimidating
+• voice: a level, well-modulated tone is more convincing and acceptable and is not intimidating

 • timing: use your judgment to maximize receptivity and impact